powerapi-ng/powerapi-ng.github.io/pages/formula/rapl.md

 ## Install and run

-You can directly run a docker containing the formula with the following command :
+You can directly run a docker container that contains the formula with the following command :

 	docker run powerapi/rapl-formula args ...